Tamarillo: Description

-The plant is a fast-growing tree that grows up to 5 metres.
+The plant is a fast-growing tree that grows up to 5 m.
 Peak production is reached after 4 years, and the life expectancy is about 5 to 12 years.
 The tree usually forms a single upright trunk with lateral branches.
 The flowers and fruits hang from the lateral branches.
 The leaves are large, simple and perennial, and have a strong pungent smell.

 The flowers are pink-white, and form clusters of 10 to 50 flowers.
 They produce 1 to 6 fruits per cluster.
 Plants can set fruit without cross-pollination, but the flowers are fragrant and attract insects.
 Cross-pollination seems to improve fruit set.
 The roots are shallow and not very pronounced, therefore the plant is not tolerant of drought stress and can be damaged by strong winds.
 Tamarillos will hybridize with many other solanaceae, though the hybrid fruits will be sterile, and unpalatable in some instances.